 The Company fosters a culture of open communication, encouraging employees to freely raise and discuss their concerns with their superiors, relevant category heads, or the Human Resource Department.
-Grievances can be reported through various channels, including calls, WhatsApp, and emails to ar@bajajelectronics.in and hr.compliance@bajajelectronics.in, ensuring accessible platforms for addressing employee issues.
+Grievances can be reported through various channels, including calls, WhatsApp, and emails to hr@bajajelectronics.in and hr.compliance@bajajelectronics.in.